keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 Whether a rollout is good, whether to scale up or down.
 Your observability data may come from multiple observability solutions --
-Datadog, Dynatrace, data in AWS, Google, and Azure -- and include data in Lifestep (?) and Honeycomb or Splunk.
+Datadog, Dynatrace, Lightstep, Honeycomb, Splunk, or data directly from your cloud provider such as AWS, Google, and Azure.

 ## Using this exercise